shadowfacts/ShadowMC/README.md

-# ShadowAPI
+# ShadowMC
-ShadowAPI is a library for Minecraft Forge that provides utilites commonly used throughout my mods.
+ShadowMC is a library for Minecraft Forge that provides utilites commonly used throughout my mods.

 ## Usage
 1. To the `repositories` block of your `build.gradle` add this: